John Mills (businessman)

-John Angus Donald Mills (born 8 May 1938) is a British entrepreneur, economist and businessman.
-He founded British consumer products company JML (John Mills Limited), and is its chairman and majority shareholder.
+John Angus Donald Mills (8 May 1938 – 6 April 2025) was a British businessman and economist.
+He founded British consumer products company JML (John Mills Limited), and was its chairman and majority shareholder.
 The company carries out direct-to-consumer marketing through major retail stores groups and its shopping channels.

 In May 2020, Mills launched The John Mills Institute for Prosperity, a cross-party research initiative focused on achieving higher rates of economic growth.

 Early life

-Mills was born in Hampstead Garden Suburb, the son of British Army Colonel Kenneth Mills.
-Mills' brother is lawyer David Mills, who was married to Dame Tessa Jowell, a former Labour Cabinet minister.
+Mills was born in Hampstead Garden Suburb on 8 May 1938, the son of British Army Colonel Kenneth Mills.
+Mills' brother is lawyer David Mills, who was married to Tessa Jowell, a former Labour Cabinet minister.

-Educated at Glenalmond College in Scotland, Mills then read Philosophy, Politics and Economics at Merton College, Oxford.
+Educated at Glenalmond College in Scotland, Mills then studied Philosophy, Politics and Economics at Merton College, Oxford.
 Searching for extra income as a student, he started selling household cleaning goods door-to-door, and in 1958 hired a plane to fly fellow students to Canada for summer jobs, making a profit by selling off the seats, while also selling household cleaning products door to door.